Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 +   `validation.bib` (for conversion to Word format)
 +   `reference.docx` (for conversion to Word format)

 This is the first "production" example, designed to generate meaningful results.
-A grid convergence study (see e.g. [[2]](#2)) is conducted for the turbine simulation to determine the free stream and wake velocities at infinite grid resolution.
+A grid convergence study (see e.g. [[2]](#2)) is conducted for a flexible mesh model to determine the free stream and turbine wake velocities at infinite grid resolution.
 The results are then compared to the results of Mycek et al.[[1]](#1).

 Note that this study takes a considerable amount of wall-clock time to